tesujimath/elvish-tap/README.md

 ## Tests

 `tap:run` takes a list of tests.
-Each test is a map

- A test comprises a map with the following keys:
+Each test is a map with the following keys:

 - `d` - a string, the test name or description
 - `f` - a function of no arguments, outputing the results as maps.
 Multiple results are possible, and correspond to TAP subtests.
-         The map has the following fields, of which only `ok` is mandatory:

-       - `ok` - boolean, whether the test passed
+        The map has a mandatory field `ok`, a boolean, whether the test passed.
+Any other fields are included as a TAP YAML block.
-       - `skip` - test is skipped,
+- `skip` - test is skipped
-       - `todo` - test is not yet implemented,
+- `todo` - test is not yet implemented, and no attempt is made to invoke `f`

-       - `doc` - additional documentation map, included as a TAP YAML block.
+`d` is mandatory, and so is `f` unless `todo` is present.

 ## Dependencies